Engineering and Dictatorship in East Germany, 1945-1990

-Drawing on newly opened archives and extensive interviews, and including many illlustrations and photographs that have never before been published, Augustine looks in detail at individual scientists' interactions with the East German system, examining the effectiveness of their resistance against the party's totalitarian impulses.
+Drawing on newly opened archives and extensive interviews, Augustine looks in detail at individual scientists' interactions with the East German system, examining the effectiveness of their resistance against the party's totalitarian impulses.
 She explains why many German scientists and engineers who were deported to the Soviet Union after World War II returned to East Germany rather than defecting to the capitalist West, traces scientists' attempts to hold on to some aspects of professional autonomy, and describes challenges to their professional identity on the factory floor.
 Augustine examines the quality of science and technology produced under Communist rule, looking at failed research projects and clashing cultures of innovation.
 She looks at technological myth-building in science fiction and propaganda.
 She explores individual career strategies, including the role played by gender in high-tech professions, and the ways that both enterprises and individuals responded to increasing state and party control of research during the 1980s.
 We cannot understand the economic choices made by East Germany, Augustine argues, unless we understand the cultural values reflected in the East German belief in technology as indispensable to progress and industrial development.

-—Konrad H. Jarausch, Lurcy Professor of European Civilization, University of North Carolina, and Senior Fellow, Zentrum f
+Lurcy Professor of European Civilization at the University of North Carolina and Senior Fellow, Zentrum für Zeithistorische Forschung, Potsdam

-—Ray Stokes, author of Constructing Socialism: Technology and Change in East Germany, 1945-1990
+author of Constructing Socialism: Technology and change in East Germany, 1945-1990